25cs021-star/25cs021-star/README.md

-# Hi, I'm Dharmi Italiya
+# Hi👋, I'm Dharmi Italiya

 I'm a first-year student exploring the world of programming — currently learning **C language** and building my foundation one line at a time.